Mastering the Best Oreo Pie Crust like a boss

 Mastering the Best Oreo Pie Crust Like a Boss

-You might have noticed I haven’t posted anything for a while which isn’t like me.
-So you might think I was working up to a masterpiece of some exotic recipe.
-I hope I don’t disappoint because this post is just about pie crust.
-It is about the Best Oreo Pie Crust.
-But still?
+I haven’t posted anything for a while which isn’t like me.
+You might think I was working up to a masterpiece or some exotic recipe but here I am posting about the Best Oreo Pie Crust.
+It might be a little humble but an Oreo crumb pie crust is a good thing to know about!

 French Silk Pie Stabilized Whipped Cream